|* Welcome to

 Camping 4 ELOAH

 It's easy to tell whether your church is teaching how Father desires His Word be taught, and whether your church teaches the Doctrine of our Lord and Saviour: Jesus Christ; put them to the Litmus test, (1) do they indeed teach Father's Word Verse–by–Verse, Chapter–by–Chapter, and Book–by–Book; (2) ask them several of the following questions—and ensure they give biblical support to their answer, and even then, you follow up by checking behind them—: (A) Who all was in the Garden of Eden and what were their names, roles, titles?
 Genesis 2; (B) What happened\what was the original sin in the Garden of Eden?
 Genesis 3; (C) Where did Cain go when Father banished him from the Garden of Eden, who named that land?
 Genesis 4; (D) From whence did Cain take his wife, who was she and where did she come from?
 Genesis 4; (E) Was Goliath—whom David slew in I Samuel 17—truly a giant, and where did he and the other giants—(see also Dr. Bullinger's Companion Bible, Appendix 25)—in Father's Word come from?
 Does your church not like to teach from the Old Testament and only teach from the New?
-Then ask these questions: (F) Explain the “Parable of the Sower” of Matthew 13:1-43?; (G) What was Jesus teaching Nicodemus in John 3 when He was teaching him about being “born again” and “born of water;” (H) If Jesus cannot lie, and would not call anyone names, or something they are not, explain John 8:44?
-All this will be discussed in greater detail either later on this HomePage, or during one of the Chapter teachings.
+Then ask these questions: First-off ask them why they only teach from the New Testament as; Jesus taught from the Old Testament and quoted from it many, many times: (F) Explain the “Parable of the Sower” of Matthew 13:1-43, especially verses 13:25-43?; (G) What was Jesus teaching Nicodemus in John 3 when He was teaching him about being “born again” and “born of water?;” (H) If Jesus cannot lie, and would not call anyone names, or something they are not, explain John 8:44?
+All this will be discussed in greater detail either later on this HomePage, or during one of the Bible Chapter teachings.

-What's New: I have recently added the following Chapters from Father's Word: II Kings 17, II Kings 18, Isaiah 36, II Kings 19, Isaiah 37, II Kings 20, Psalms 120, Psalms 121, Psalms 122, Psalms 123, Psalms 124, Psalms 125, Psalms 126, Psalms 127, and Matthew 23.
+What's New: I have recently added the following Chapters from Father's Word: Isaiah 37, II Kings 20, Matthew 23, Psalms 130, Psalms 131, Psalms 132, Psalms 133, Psalms 134, II Kings 21, and II Kings 22.
 They can be accessed by clicking on the links in the paragraph, and they are also accessible in the Bible Chapter Studies, or in the link below.
 You may also notice in the Upper Left Hand Corner, that the Clickable links to "Home," "Bible Chapter Studies," "Study Tools and Resources," "Topical Studies," and "How To:" are back, and also, that I've added a "Legend" on "how to utilize my site" it is found below "This Weeks Bible Study" below.

 Other links for your use include: